 The Japan Society runs more than 80 events per year providing opportunities for members and others interested in Japan to meet, learn and exchange ideas and experiences.
 Our archive of Past Events below shows events we have offered in previous months starting from 2020.

-05/03/2020ARCHIVED Lecture by Paul Madden CMG, British Ambassador to Japan
+27/03/2023ARCHIVED HYBRID EVENT - Lecture by Julia Longbottom CMG, British Ambassador to Japan

 We are delighted to welcome the British Ambassador to Japan, Julia Longbottom CMG, to address the Japan Society after two years in post.

 25/10/2022ARCHIVED The History of Medicine in Japan

 With its origins mainly from Chinese traditional medicine, Japan established its own traditions and systems of treatments in an array of different situations over the course of its several time periods.
 These were further influenced by the indigenous belief system of the Japanese called Shinto as well as the arrival of Europeans into Japan, particularly Rangaku or “Dutch Learning.”

 26/09/2022ARCHIVED ‘Abandon all hope, you who enter’ - Sir Rutherford Alcock and Japan (1859 – 1865)

 Very few scaled the heights to reach the level of Minister to Japan or especially Minister to China – the most important British official east of India.
 This means that Alcock’s story would inevitably have been out-of-the-ordinary, but there were things about him that made it more than that.